hyeshik/poreplex/README.md

 process and close the dashboard, press Q key at any time.

 ## Pseudo-fusion filter
-A read is a snippet from a very long continuous signal from a channel in the Oxford Nanopore strand sequencing.
+In the Oxford Nanopore strand sequencing, a read is a snippet from a very long contiguous signal from a channel.
 In most cases, there should be enough gap between two different molecules and the control software cuts signals at the end of sequences.
-But, a tiny fraction of reads is found with two or more molecules which can be identified by the characteristic signal pattern in the DNA adapters.
-This phenomenon is particularly problematic in the pooled libraries with barcodes and the fusion gene studies.
+However, the gap between strands is sometimes not enough.
+A small fraction of reads is found to carry two or more molecules which can be identified by the characteristic signal pattern in the DNA adapters.
+This phenomenon can be particularly problematic in the pooled libraries with barcodes and the fusion gene studies.
 In a few runs in our testing, up to 1% of reads could be derived from insufficiently segmented signals.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hyeshik/poreplex/master/doc/images/pseudo-fusion-signal.jpg" width="640px">